Table of Contents

 Introduction

-The UMBC High Performance Computing Facility (HPCF) is a shared resource for research at UMBC that requires a high performance, particularly a parallel computer.
+The UMBC High Performance Computing Facility (HPCF) is a shared resource for research at UMBC that requires a high performance, particularly a parallel computing cluster.
 The following rules intend to help make this facility effective for users and to ensure the maintenance of the facility.
 For the long-term benefit of the community of users, it is vital that all users comply with all aspects of the rules.
 There are several aspects to usage rules on a large computers that is shared by many users and additional aspects for a facility that relies on active support from its users for its maintenance.
 Therefore, the following items are grouped by their purpose.
-These rules will be reviewed and updated periodically by the HPCF Governance Committee and in response to issues that come to our attention and in response to usage patterns.
+These rules will be reviewed and updated periodically by DoIT and the SIG and in response to issues that come to our attention and in response to usage patterns.
 This webpage always shows the current usage rules in effect.
 If you have any questions or concerns regarding the rules, contact the HPCF point of contact.

-We will make a distriction between users and PIs (principal investigators).
+We will make a distinction between users and PIs (principal investigators).
 A user is anyone with an HPCF account.
 A PI is a UMBC faculty member who brings their research projects to HPCF and sponsors users to assist the PI on these projects.
 Users may be sponsored by one or more PIs, and PIs may be users themselves.

 Good User Behaviors